 Dr. Janet Heukeshoven

-The Saint Mary's University Chamber Orchestra (SMUCO) was founded in 2007 in order to provide the best opportunities for SMU students and Winona Community members to perform a wide range of orchestral repertoire within and outside the Winona Community, in addition to collaborations with many visiting and residential artist-teachers each year.
+The Saint Mary's University Chamber Orchestra (SMUCO) provides the best opportunities for all SMU students and Winona Community members to perform a wide range of classical orchestral repertoire within and outside the Winona Community, in addition to collaborations with many international and local artist-teachers each year.

-The SMU Chamber Orchestra is primarily composed of Saint Mary's students and talented musicians from the Winona community, under the direction by Music Director Dr. David Leung.
-The Chamber Orchestra presents a series of public concerts in the beautiful Figliulo Recital and in the greater Minnesota community every year, including Sugar Loaf Senior Living, St. Mary of the Angels Chapel, Central Lutheran Church and St. Anne's Home.
+The SMU Chamber Orchestra is under the direction of Music Director Dr. David Leung, an internationally active artist-teacher Assistant Professor of Violin at St. Mary's University.
+The Chamber Orchestra presents a series of public concerts in the beautiful Figliulo Recital and in the greater Minnesota community every year, including Parkwood Shore in the Twin Cities, Sugar Loaf Senior Living, St. Mary of the Angels Chapel, Central Lutheran Church and St. Anne's Home here in Winona MN.

 The Fall Semester auditions take place during the first week of classes, with auditions-by-appointment available during the academic year.
 Please contact Dr. Leung, at email@example.com for more information.

-Don't forget to check out our latest photos, posters and videos on our Music Department Facebook Page:
+Also, don't forget to check out our latest photos and updates on the SMU Music Department Facebook Page:

 *Announcing the 2013-14 Saint Mary's Chamber Orchestra Season!*